 One of the frequent criticisms about renewable energy is that it’s more expensive than energy generated from fossil fuels.
 Going renewable just doesn’t make financial sense, critics say.
-Well, allow us to make like Dwight from The Office and drop some facts about the cost of renewable energy — and the true cost of fossil fuels.
+Well, it’s time to debunk the naysayers with some facts about the cost of renewable energy — and the true cost of fossil fuels.

 Want more content like this?
 Sign up to receive our Greater Grid newsletter!